Dan Boyle (ice hockey): New York Rangers

 Unable to come to terms with the Islanders, Boyle opted to head to free agency, and on July 1, 2014, he signed a two-year contract with the New York Rangers.
+Boyle's time with the Rangers is often remembered by a notable verbal altercation he had with Rangers reporter Larry Brooks when Boyle refused to conduct an interview with Brooks in the locker room on April 26, 2016.

-On October 5, 2016, Boyle announced his retirement from the NHL.
+Unsigned for the entire 2016 offseason, on October 5, 2016, Boyle announced his retirement from the NHL.
 Boyle scored 164 goals and 605 points over 1,093 NHL games with four teams.
 In his retirement statement Boyle said, "I've been fortunate and blessed to have had the opportunity to do what I most love to do.
 All I wanted to do as a young boy was have the opportunity to play ONE game in the NHL.
 Over a thousand games later, this whole experience seems surreal.
 I want to thank all four organizations for the opportunity, my teammates and the FANS for this amazing run that I will cherish forever."
 Boyle stated that he will live in the San Jose area with his family.